Increasing pathways to build a more diverse legal community

 - Completed online application

-- If your current semester grades are not available when you apply, please submit your current transcript with the application, and then send your updated transcript to Recruiting.Global@lw.com once your current semester grades are available.
+- If your first semester grades are not all available when you apply, please submit your current transcript with application, and then send your updated transcript to Recruiting.Global@lw.com once all your grades are available.

 Dates and Deadlines